hjelev/rpi-mqtt-monitor/README.md

 ![Rapsberry Pi MQTT monitor in Home Assistant](images/rpi-cpu2mqtt-hass.jpg)

 Once you installed the script on your raspberry you need to create some sensors in home assistant.
-If you are using ```discovery_messages```, then this step is not required as the sensors are automatically discovered by Home Assistant and all you need to do is add them from the UI.
+If you are using ```discovery_messages```, then this step is not required as a new MQTT device will be automatically created in Home Assistant and all you need to do is add it to a dashboard.

 This is the sensors configuration if ```group_messages = True``` assuming your sensors are separated in ```sensors.yaml``` file.
 ```yaml